top of page

 These are individuals or businesses in the community that support human trafficking, sometimes without even knowing.
 You can be on the lookout while visiting these businesses or using these services.

-• Hotels
+• Hotels / Motels

-• Truck Stops/Gas Stations
+• Truck Stops / Gas Stations

 • Ride Services